Top eight, double chance, who misses? We predict the ladder

-ST KILDA will miss the eight and Port Adelaide will secure a home qualifying final, according to our reporters, who are predicting Geelong will grab the eighth finals spot in the last round of the home and away season.
+ADELAIDE will play finals and Brisbane will face a qualifying final at its MCG graveyard, according to our reporters, who are tipping Melbourne to secure a top-two finish.

-AFL.com.au's team of reporters have used our ladder predictor to tip the final make-up of the top eight, and it's not good news for Saints fans.
+AFL.com.au's team of reporters have used our ladder predictor to tip the final make-up of the top eight, and they're tipping the Crows to sneak into eighth spot.

 WHO MAKES FINALS?
 Play the Ladder Predictor NOW